helmutkemper/goosm/examples/downloadAndParserBinaryOnly/README.md

 ### Result

-Total processing time has been reduced by more than 10x
+Once populated with over 7.9 trillion nodes, the binary search had an efficiency of 9.390 ns/op (~100x more efficient) **

+> ** 2048 randomly chosen IDs were used, and the sample block set to 1024 items per block.

 ### Example

-This example downloads a map file and mount the binary file.
+This example downloads a map file and inserts it into the `MongoDB` database.

-As a rule of open street maps, an ID cannot have its data changed after it has been created, so once the temporary file is created, it can be used to process newer versions of the map.

 ### Requerimentos: